LiYingWang/Korea-workshop-202102-LW/README.md

 Introduction to spatial data visualization and analysis Using R
 ================
-Liying Wang, Februry 2021
+Liying Wang, February 2021

 ## Overview

-In this workshop we will practice some techniques for visulizating and analysing spatial data using R. Here are the [slides]().
+In this workshop we will practice some techniques for visualization and analyzing spatial data using R. Here are the [slides]().
 The outline of this workshop as below:

 1. Make a regional map